 In Her Shoes

-Susie and Sophie sport shiny new bikes on the same bright day as they venture onto seperate paths.
+Susie and Sophie share the same bright day as they ride their bikes on different paths.
 Susie chews grape gum and giggles when a cool breeze sweeps the purple bubble onto her cheek.
 She slows, careful to guard her flowing hair from an unwelcome emergency cut.
-A young boy racing by clips her bike pedal, and she tumbles to the grassy ground.
+A young boy racing by clips her pedal, and she tumbles to the grassy ground.
 Her leg is broken--and worse, there's no getting the sugary knot out of her thick, blonde waves without a pair of scissors.

 The boy is terribly sorry.
 He calls for help and waits with her until help arrives.
 The family doctor assures Susie that her leg will heal in six weeks.
 Her hair, too, will recover in time.

 Why did this have to happen?
 Stupid boy!

 Susie is stuck in a cast as the remainder of the bike-riding world pedals on in the summer sun.
 All boys are careless and clueless and she's not afraid to let them know it.

 Sophie pedals as her favorite song plays on repeat--a rite of passage to budding adolescence.
 The song and the wind and the speed with which she rides creates a melody of its own caliber.
 She doesn't hear the teenage boy approaching from behind.

 Smack in the middle of a sun-shiny day the color drains from her world.
 The fall breaks her leg.
 The boy fractures her body, her heart, and her mind.
 Life as she knows it seeps deep into the ground.
 Frightened and abandoned she calls for someone--anyone, to rush to her aid.
-The sun offers no warmth to a cold and lonely wait.
+The sun offers no warmth to the cold and lonely wait.